MicrosoftDocs/visualstudio-docs/docs/debugger/using-dump-files.md

 To use full debugging features on a dump file, Visual Studio needs:

-- The *.exe* file the dump was created for, and other binaries (DLLs, and so on) that the dump process used.
+- The *.exe* file the dump was created for, and other binaries (such as DLLs) that the dump process used.
 - Symbol (*.pdb*) files for the *.exe* and other binaries.
 - The *.exe* and *.pdb* files that exactly match the version and build of the files at dump creation.
 - Source files for the relevant modules.
 You can use the disassembly of the modules if you can't find the source files.